tpr1/avchallenge/AV_Params.md

-AV_Parameters_Initialization

 # This guide describes how to add and initialize custom parameters to an object-based federate.

 The Simple Adder project (https://github.com/usnistgov/ucef-samples/tree/develop/SimpleAdder) implements the methods we describe in this tutorial and we're leveraging its implementation to bring custom parameters initialization to the AV project.

 Let's pick the ABS federate from the AV Federation to implement custom parameters initialization:

 We need to modify and/or Create the following 3 files :

 1) avchallenge/AVIF/Federates/ABS_generated/ABS-java-federates/ABS-impl-java/ABS/conf/ABSConfig.json
 2) avchallenge/AVIF/Federates/ABS_generated/ABS-java-federates/ABS-impl-java/ABS/src/main/java/ABS/ABSConfig.java